 Flowy, loose-fitting clothing

-It's no secret by now that Singapore gets extremely hot and humid.
-Because of this, you're going to want to submerge yourself in water every single day and to be able to do this, you need to pack some swimwear.
+In Singapore's heat, you're going to want to submerge yourself in water every single day and to be able to do this, you need to pack some swimwear.
 Enough said.

 Comfortable walking shoes

 Bug spray/insect repellant